Skip to main content

 Guar gum contributes to the maintenance of normal blood cholesterol levels.

-The beneficial effect is obtained with a daily intake of 10 g guar gum.
+The positive effect occurs with a daily intake of 10 g guar gum.

-Consumption of HPMC as part of a meal contributes to a reduction in post‑prandial blood glucose rise.
+The intake of hydroxypropylmethylcellulose as part of a meal contributes to a less pronounced rise in blood sugar levels after the meal.

-The beneficial effect is obtained with a daily intake of 5 g HPMC.
+The positive effect occurs with a daily intake of 5 g HPMC.

 Iodine